gem5bootcamp/lps2024/slides/02-Using-gem5/07-full-system.md

 ## Full system simulation in gem5

+---

 ## What is Full System Simulation?

-Gem5's **Full System (FS) mode** simulates an entire computer system.
-While SE mode is _partially simulated_ in that the host operating system and only application instructions simulated, FS mode simulates everything.
+gem5's **Full System (FS) mode** simulates an entire computer system.
+This is in contrast to SE mode which uses the host OS.

+This is in contrast to SE mode which uses the host OS, thus side-stepping the need to simulate the entire system; a costly process.

 ---